leandroepr/trainees-ecommerce-2022/README.md

 # Context

-80 Lines is a team of developers and designers highly experienced in every area of front-end development, with the most modern frameworks.
+80Lines is a team of developers and designers highly experienced in every area of front-end development, with the most modern frameworks.
 They deliver high quality app development, web development and modern UI/UXdesign.

-In June 2022, six new developers began their journey at 80 Lines through the Trainee Program.
+In June 2022, six new developers began their journey at 80Lines through the Trainee Program.
 This program is divided into three months, the first consisting of classes and orientations.

 This project is the second stage of the program, which consists of a fictitious project for fixing previous lessons and evaluating progress.